Manatho/IT_F18/README.md

 # IT_F18
-XI-IT1 - Spring 2018
+Mandatory assignment for XI-IT1 - Spring 2018
-By Mathies F Hovedskou
+by Mathies F Hovedskou

 ## Startup
-1. Download or clone the project from Git
+1. Download or clone the project from Git.
-1. Open the file 'IT_F18.sln' and open it in Visual Studio 17
+1. Open the file 'IT_F18.sln' in Visual Studio 17.
-1. Compile and run the project
+1. Compile and run the project.

 ## Login information
 * Username: Admin